A-08962

 Plain Language

-News media employers must fully disclose to their workers whenever and however any generative AI tool is being used in the workplace for content creation — including writing, recordings, and transcripts.
+News media employers must fully disclose to their workers when and how any generative AI tool is being used in the workplace for content creation — including writing, recordings, and transcripts.
 The disclosure must include a description of the AI system and a summary of its purpose and use.
-This is an internal, worker-facing disclosure obligation, distinct from the consumer-facing labeling requirement in § 1153.
+This is a worker-facing transparency obligation, not a consumer-facing one.
 The bill does not specify timing, format, or frequency of the disclosure beyond requiring it be 'full.'

 Statutory Text